BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow Storyboard Blocks/Block_3/Keyframes.md

 - **Notes:** Focus on the symbolic significance of the water bottle.
 Capture the moment of departure, filled with hope and a sense of adventure.
 - **Scene Number:** 5

----

 <a href="#top">Back to Top</a>

-Thank you for providing your script.
-Now, I'll format it according to the Markdown Style Guide for Script Formatting.

 ---